Hurna/Hurna-VisuAPI-JS/README.md

-# Hurna-Visualizers-JS
+# Hurna-VisuAPI-JS
-An algorithm visualization library for JavaScript.
+The data-structure and algorithm visualization library API for JavaScript.
 It's the one used by https://hurna.io